oscyp/impact-task/README.md

 4. **Access Swagger UI** (for testing and documentation)
    - Navigate to `https://localhost:7210/swagger` or `http://localhost:5135/swagger`

+5. **Test with HTTP requests** (alternative to Swagger)
+   - Use the `Tenders.Guru.Facade.Api.http` file with your IDE (Visual Studio Code, JetBrains IDEs, etc.)
+   - This file contains ready-to-use example requests for all API endpoints
+   - Simply click the "Send Request" button next to each request in your IDE

 ## API Endpoints

 ### 1. Get Tender by ID